OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/subproblem.rst

 Now we'll set up our SLSQP optimizer.
-We first declare our optimizer object, then add our independent variable `indep.x` to it as a design variable, then finally add the output of our function `comp.fx` as the objective that we want to minimize.
+We first declare our optimizer object, then add our independent variable `indep.x` to it as a design variable, then finally add the output of our component, `comp.fx`, as the objective that we want to minimize.

 .. testcode:: subprob